mhorrall/codeJourn/src/pages/blog/2019-01-15-you-down-with-pgp.md

 The TL/DR version is that you generate a set of private and public keys.
 The public key you give to anyone that wants to send you an encrypted file.
 You then use your private key (and a passphrase) to decrypt the file.
 It is a one way communication if you wish to send a file back you will need the recipient's public key.

 On to the code:

+I found a Nuget package that accomplishes much of my objective.  <https://github.com/mattosaurus/PgpCore>

+I used this package to create a demo application in DDD style.
+You clone or download the working example here: <https://github.com/mhorrall/PGPDemo>